 The stage takes into account whether the cancer is causing problems with your bones or kidneys.
 Smoldering multiple myeloma is an early disease without any symptoms.
 For example, there is no bone damage.
 Early disease with symptoms (such as bone damage) is Stage I. Stage II or III is more advanced, and more myeloma cells are found in the body.

 People with multiple myeloma have many treatment options.
-The options are watchful waiting, induction therapy, and stem cell transplant.
+The options are watchful waiting, induction therapy, immunotherapy, and stem cell transplant.
 Sometimes a combination of methods is used.

 Radiation therapy is used sometimes to treat painful bone disease.
 It may be used alone or along with other therapies.
 See the Supportive Care section to learn about ways to relieve pain.

 The choice of treatment depends mainly on how advanced the disease is and whether you have symptoms.
 If you have multiple myeloma without symptoms (smoldering myeloma), you may not need cancer treatment right away.
 The doctor monitors your health closely (watchful waiting) so that treatment can start when you begin to have symptoms.

 If you have symptoms, you will likely get induction therapy.
 Sometimes a stem cell transplant is part of the treatment plan.